alphagov/govuk-developer-docs/source/manual/alerts/offsite-backups.html.md

 cron and sent to the "machine email" list.
 This is linked from the Nagios alert under "extra actions".

-If the backup hasn't failed but is flagged with a freshness warning it may still be in progress.
+If the backup hasn't failed but is flagged with a freshness warning, it may still be in progress.
 The asset stores are large and backups can take a long time, check whether the duplicity process is still running (e.g. using `htop` or `ps aux | grep duplicity`).

 To proceed further you will need to know a few things which you can determine either from the job configuration in Puppet or by listing